itannermahncke/stochastic_q-learning_navigation/README.md

 `docs` houses all documentation of my project.
 The two important files in here are:
 - `proposal.md`: my project proposal!
 It contains learning goals, planned deliverables, and a project timeline.
 - `report.md`: my final report!
 It contains my background research, methodology, and results, as well as ideas for future work.

+## Usage

+To test it out yourself, simply clone the repository and run `Main.kt`!